Essentialism: In philosophy

 An essence characterizes a substance or a form, in the sense of the forms and ideas in Platonic idealism.
 It is permanent, unalterable, and eternal, and is present in every possible world.
 Classical humanism has an essentialist conception of the human, in its endorsement of the notion of an eternal and unchangeable human nature.
 This has been criticized by Kierkegaard, Marx, Heidegger, Sartre, Badiou and many other existential, materialist and anti-humanist thinkers.
+Essentialism, in its broadest sense, is any philosophy that acknowledges the primacy of essence.
+Unlike existentialism, which posits "being" as the fundamental reality, the essentialist ontology must be approached from a metaphysical perspective.
+Empirical knowledge is developed from experience of a relational universe whose components and attributes are defined and measured in terms of intellectually constructed laws.
+Thus, for the scientist, reality is explored as an evolutionary system of diverse entities, the order of which is determined by the principle of causality.

-In Plato's philosophy (in particular, the Timaeus and the Philebus), things were said to come into being by the action of a demiurge who works to form chaos into ordered entities.
-Many definitions of essence hark back to the ancient Greek hylomorphic understanding of the formation of the things.
+In Plato's philosophy, in particular the Timaeus and the Philebus, things were said to come into being by the action of a demiurge who works to form chaos into ordered entities.
+Similarly, many definitions of essence hark back to the ancient Greek hylomorphic understanding of the formation of the things as articulated, for example, by Aristotle.
 According to that account, the structure and real existence of any thing can be understood by analogy to an artefact produced by a craftsperson.
 The craftsperson requires hyle (timber or wood) and a model, plan or idea in their own mind, according to which the wood is worked to give it the indicated contour or form (morphe).
-Aristotle was the first to use the terms hyle and morphe.
-According to his explanation, all entities have two aspects: "matter" and "form".
-It is the particular form imposed that gives some matter its identity—its quiddity or "whatness" (i.e., its "what it is").
+Aristotle was the first to use the terms hyle and morphe, developing an account indebted to Plato's.
+According to Aristotle's explanation, all entities have two aspects: "matter" and "form".
+It is the particular form imposed that gives some matter its identity—its quiddity or "whatness" (i.e., "what it is").
 Plato was one of the first essentialists, postulating the concept of ideal forms—an abstract entity of which individual objects are mere facsimiles.
 To give an example: the ideal form of a circle is a perfect circle, something that is physically impossible to make manifest; yet the circles we draw and observe clearly have some idea in common—the ideal form.
 Plato proposed that these ideas are eternal and vastly superior to their manifestations, and that we understand these manifestations in the material world by comparing and relating them to their respective ideal form.
 Plato's forms are regarded as patriarchs to essentialist dogma simply because they are a case of what is intrinsic and a-contextual of objects—the abstract properties that make them what they are.
-(For more on forms, read Plato's parable of the cave.)

-Karl Popper splits the ambiguous term realism into essentialism and realism.
-He uses essentialism whenever he means the opposite of nominalism, and realism only as opposed to idealism.
-Popper himself is a realist as opposed to an idealist, but a methodological nominalist as opposed to an essentialist.
-For example, statements like "a puppy is a young dog" should be read from right to left, as an answer to "What shall we call a young dog"; never from left to right as an answer to "What is a puppy?"
+One example is Plato's parable of the cave.
+Plato believed that the universe was perfect and that its observed imperfections came from man's limited perception of it.
+For Plato, there were two realities: the "essential" or ideal and the "perceived".